 In January 2016, the FASB issued ASU No. 2016-01, "Financial Instruments-Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities" ("ASU 2016-01"), which makes amendments to the guidance in U.S. GAAP on the classification and measurement of financial instruments.
 ASU 2016-01 significantly revises an entity's accounting related to (1) the classification and measurement of investments in equity securities and (2) the presentation of certain fair value changes for financial liabilities measured at fair value.
 It also amends certain disclosure requirements associated with the fair value of financial instruments.
-For all entities other than public entities, ASU 2016-01 is effective for fiscal years beginning after December 15, 2018, including interim periods within fiscal years beginning after December 15, 2018, including interim periods within fiscal years beginning after December 15, 2016-01 for the year ending December 31, 2019 and for interim periods beginning January 1, 2020.
+For all entities other than public entities, ASU 2016-01 is effective for fiscal years beginning after December 15, 2018, including interim periods within fiscal years beginning after December 15, 2019.
+Early adoption is permitted.
+We expect to adopt and implement ASU 2016-01 for the year ending December 31, 2019 and for interim periods beginning January 1, 2020.
 We do not expect that adoption of ASU 2016-01 to have a material impact on our financial position, results of operations, or cash flows.